Skip to main content

 Travel Tips

 Transportation: Purchase a day pass for TriMet public transit ($2.50) covering buses, MAX light rail, and streetcars throughout the metro area.
-Download the Hop Fastpass app for seamless payment.
+Download the Hop Fastpass app for smooth payment.
 Portland is exceptionally bike-friendly—rent from Biketown stations citywide for $1 plus 15¢/minute.

 Money: Oregon has no sales tax, making prices straightforward.
 Most establishments accept cards, but carry cash for food trucks and farmers markets.
 Tipping standard: 18-20% at restaurants, $1-2 per drink at bars, 15-18% for ride-shares and taxis.